 In case you missed yesterday’s post, here’s what’s happening: I started with one base meal – yesterday’s Mean Green Grain Bowls.
 For 5 days I’ll be making a new meal each day using those base ingredients and components.
 So you’re basically seeing our real-life dinner, day to day.
-These recipes are very simple but this is how we eat in real life – and I thought it would be fun to share that!
+These recipes are very simple, but this is how we eat in real life – and I thought it would be fun to share that!
 So here’s today’s: an easy Big Green Kale Quinoa Salad!

 Both of these meals (yesterday’s and today’s) are super flexible – swap in any roasted vegetables that you like or feel free to change up the protein if you’re not feeling like chickpeas.

 Stay tuned to see what I make tomorrow!

 Record your meals in our pretty (new!) meal planner: The Love & Lemons Meal Record & Market List.
 It’ll also make a great Mother’s Day Gift!

 - ½ cup cooked chickpeas, drained, rinsed, and dried

 - 1 bunch of kale, stems removed (save the stems, we'll use them in a recipe coming up)